Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/update.md

 This update procedure works for all versions of the product.

 When you are in Eclipse select `Help` -> `Check for updates`: the procedure will check for any available update for your Eclipse installation, including eclipse, egit, CDT, the Arduino Eclipse plugin and many more.
+After that is done do the after update actions as described below.

 Please **do not** download the new product version but use the update process via the update sites.